rymdkraftverk/level1/README.md

 - [`delay(delay)`](docs/delay.md) - Resolves a promise after a delay.

-- [`sequence(callback, interval, list)`](docs/sequence.md) - Apply a callback to a list every `interval` updates.
+- [`sequence(callback, interval, list)`](docs/sequence.md) - Apply a callback to an item in a list every `interval` updates.
 Returns a promise that will be resolved once all items in the list have been processed.

 ### Utils